OpenMarch/OpenMarch/README.md

 vision of simple, fast, and free drill designing software for band programs and designers across the country.

 ### Onboarding
-Look at the wiki - [Onbaording for Developers](https://github.com/AlexDumo/OpenMarch/wiki/Onboarding-for-Developers)
+Look at the [wiki](https://github.com/AlexDumo/OpenMarch/wiki) and [Onbaording for Developers](https://github.com/AlexDumo/OpenMarch/wiki/Onboarding-for-Developers)

 ## OpenMarch for users and drill designers
 OpenMarch does not have any releases or production demos available.